SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 # Solace PubSub+ Software Event Broker on Kubernetes Deployment Documentation

-This document provide detailed information for deploying Solace PubSub+ Software Event Broker on Kubernetes.
+This document provides detailed information for deploying Solace PubSub+ Software Event Broker on Kubernetes.

 * For a hands-on quick start, refer to the [Quick Start guide](/README.md).
 * For the `pubsubplus` Helm chart configuration options, refer to the [PubSub+ Software Event Broker Helm Chart Reference](/pubsubplus/README.md).

-This document is applicable to any platform supporting Kubernetes.
+This document is applicable to any platform provider supporting Kubernetes.

 Contents:
   * [**The Solace PubSub+ Software Event Broker**](#the-solace-pubsub-software-event-broker)